brunoruviaro/ardour4-tutorial/_posts/2014-09-21-importing-audio.md

 Choose **Add files: as new tracks** in order to automatically create a new track and add the selected file to it.
 The track will be named after the sound file name.

 ![Add as New Tracks]({{ site.url }}/images/Ardour4_Add_As_New_Track.png)

 If you have previously selected one or more tracks, the menu will display the additional option **Add files: to selected tracks** in order to add a sound file into the already existing selected track.

+When adding files as new tracks, note that the **Mapping** options lets you choose between **one track per channel** or **one track per file**.
+For the purpose of this tutorial, choose **one track per file**, otherwise the left and right channels of a Stereo file will be split into two separate tracks.

 #### Choose Insert Point